For more than 40 years, Grand European Travel has been providing a wonderfully simple, and genuinely personal, way to travel.

 Your whirlwind journey through the United Kingdom and Ireland launches in its exhilarating capital.
 After checking in, explore this multicultural city your way, embracing all the pomp and pageantry of Britain’s capital.
 Visit one of the many museums that reveal the history and culture of the world, pay your respects to Her Majesty or pop into your neighbourhood ‘local’ for a pint or two to kickstart your exploration of Britain and Ireland in style.

-This morning meet your Travel Director and fellow travel companions.
-Your whirlwind journey through Great Britain and Ireland launches in London.
+This morning, meet your Travel Director and fellow travel companions for your whirlwind journey through Great Britain and Ireland.
 As the boroughs of the Old Smoke give way to the beautiful shires north of its skyscrapers, you’ll enjoy a scenic drive through lush green landscapes bound for Shakespeare country.
 Visit Stratford-upon-Avon where you’ll come face to face with the legacy of England’s beloved bard before heading to York.
 Your Travel Director will take you for an orientation walk through its medieval streets to the sacred York Minster, where every piece of stained glass and limestone block was placed for the glory of God.
-Continue to your hotel in Bradford where tonight you'll dine in a local restaurant.
+Enjoy dinner at a local restaurant before you continue to your hotel in Bradford.

 A day spent exploring Scotland’s exquisite capital will leave you in no doubt as to why it captured the hearts of Charles Dickens, Charlotte Bronte and even Queen Victoria.
 Your Local Specialist will reveal all the highlights of 'Auld Reekie'.
 View the Royal Mile, the Palace of Holyroodhouse in the shadow of Arthur’s Seat and Edinburgh Castle which watches over the city from Castle Rock.
 Exchange the medieval façades of the Old Town for grand Georgian-lined boulevards of the 18th century New Town.
-You’ll have some time to explore Edinburgh your way or consider joining one of two special Optional Experiences, boarding the Royal Yacht Britannia for a brush with royalty or exploring what lies behind the impenetrable walls of Edinburgh Castle.
+You’ll have some time to explore Edinburgh your way or consider joining one of two special Optional Experiences, visiting the mysterious Rosslyn Chapel or exploring what lies behind the impenetrable walls of Edinburgh Castle.
 This evening surrender to the skirl of bagpipes during an optional dinner in Stirling with views of its Castle and the Wallace Memorial by night.